w3c/PFE-analysis/results/noise_simulations.md

 - Adding noise was effective in reducing the proportion of requests that can be matched to a small number of pages.
 - Weighting the randomly chosen codepoints by frequency of occurrence improved effectiveness significantly.
 - Varying the amount of noise inverse to the size of the original request improved effectiveness.
-- The amount of noise that needs to be added varies by script.
+- While effective these methods are non-deterministic which significantly limits the ability to cache requests.
+- A deterministic method for adding noise is to add codepoints in groups.
+This gave comparable performance to the best of the non-deterministic methods.
+- A group size of 4 to 7 codepoints provided a good amount of ambiguity across all of the scripts tested.

 As a result of the findings it is recommended that:
 1. Update the specification to prevents codepoints from being re-requested.
 2. Recommend (but not require) including “unicode-range:” in IFT @font-faces.
-3. The specification should have a script specific requirement on the minimum number of noise codepoints to be added by the client.
+3. The spec should recommend the use of codepoint grouping by the client and provide a recommendation on the minimum group size based on the findings here.
+For CJK specifically, we likely want to make grouping a requirement.

 ## Simulation Goals